Ask Question

 Know what clinical trials are available and what seems promising and low toxic.
 Consult with non-treating lymphoma experts who have intimate knowledge of your disease, treatment history, and all available standard and emerging treatments.
 Educate yourself about the potential risks and benefits of new approaches.

-Talk to your doctor about collecting stem cells before or after the treatments you are considering as a further precaution and use in the future, particularly if you have high-risk disease.
+Talk to your doctor about collecting stem cells before or after the treatments you are considering as a further precaution and use in the future, particularly if you have high-risk disease and stem cell rescue is an option for you down the road because of your age and fitness.

 Important note: Only your doctors have the clinical details necessary to help you to make informed decisions.
 But do not limit your horizon to the perspectives of one doctor.
 It can be helpful to consult outside lymphoma experts as well.
 Please do not rely on the anecdotes and theories of patients.